 8. The SF performs the selection of the AMF(s) based on the information received from the NEF.

 NOTE 4: Based on the target of the sensing request, the SF either queries the UDM or the NRF for the selection of the AMF(s).
-The detailed description of the sensing service parameters, e.g. sensing service types, and associated sensing-related parameters is subject to the solution of KI#3.
+The detailed description of the sensing service parameters, e.g. sensing service types and associated sensing-related parameters is subject to the solution of KI#3.

 Editor's note: Whether enhancements are needed for AMF selection is FFS.